chef/chef-web-docs/chef_master/source/aws_marketplace.rst

 Install the Chef DK
 -----------------------------------------------------
-While the Amazon Machine Images (AMI) for Chef Automate is being provisioned, download and install the `Chef development kit </install_dk.html>`__.
-The Chef development kit is a collection of tools ---Test Kitchen, ChefSpec, knife, delivery-cli, chef, chef-vault, Foodcritic, and more--- and libraries that are all packaged together to get your started with the Chef Automate workflow.
+While the Amazon Machine Images (AMI) for Chef Automate is provisioning, download and install the `Chef development kit </install_dk.html>`__.
+The Chef development kit is a collection of tools and libraries that are packaged together to make it easy to develop cookbooks and resources for a Chef / Chef Automate environment.
 You'll need this to interact with Chef Automate and Chef server from the command line.

 Configure Chef Automate
 -----------------------------------------------------